microsoft/playwright/docs/src/codegen.md

 import LiteYouTube from '@site/src/components/LiteYouTube';

 Playwright comes with the ability to generate tests for you as you perform actions in the browser and is a great way to quickly get started with testing.
 Playwright will look at your page and figure out the best locator, prioritizing [role, text and test id locators](./locators.md).
-If the generator finds multiple elements matching the locator, it will improve the locator to make it resilient and uniquely identify the target element, so you don't have to worry about failing tests due to locators.
+If the generator finds multiple elements matching the locator, it will improve the locator to make it resilient and uniquely identify the target element.

 ## Generate tests in VS Code
 * langs: js